pedramamini/llm-debug-proxy/README.md

 ### Send requests to the proxy

 The proxy listens on port 3000 by default.
-To forward a request to a target endpoint, include the URL-encoded target URL as a query parameter `target_url`
+To forward a request to an LLM, include the [URL-encoded](https://www.urlencoder.io/) target URL as a query parameter `target_url`

 ```sh
 curl http://localhost:3000?target_url=http%3A%2F%2Flocalhost%3A11434%2Fv1%2Fchat%2Fcompletions -d '{